 - a.
 Revise the new prominence framework to require 'significant' prominence for PSB content alongside principles-based objectives for the agreements made between PSBs and regulated selection services. - b.
+Close the listed events 'streaming loophole', preventing rights holders from withholding free-to-air PSB coverage by only showing protected events through non-TV platforms. - c.
 Define in legislation the kinds of output, both on live TV and on-demand platforms, that are regulated for due impartiality and accuracy, rather than leaving these judgements to Ofcom's discretion.